ryanrhymes/owl_guide/book/chapter/basics.rst

 Modules & Basics
 =================================================

+This chapter helps you to warm up with some basic concepts and module structures in Owl.
+We will delve deeper into some of the topics in future.

-For both n-dimensional array and matrix, Owl supports: both dense and sparse data structures; both single and double precisions; both real and complex number.
-The dense data structures is built directly atop of OCaml's native Bigarray library.
+For both n-dimensional array and matrix, Owl supports: both dense and sparse data structures; both single and double precisions; both real and complex numbers.
+The dense data structure is built directly atop of OCaml's native Bigarray library, so if another library also works on Bigarray, exchanging date between both will be trivial.

-In the following examples, I assume that you have already loaded `Owl` library with ``#require "owl"``, and opened Owl module with ``open Owl`` in ``utop``.
-If you don't have `Owl` installed locally, you can still try the examples by pulling in a ready-made docker image of the latest `Owl` with the following commands.
+In the following examples, I assume that you have already loaded Owl library with ``#require "owl"``, and opened Owl module with ``open Owl`` in ``utop``.
+If you don't have Owl installed locally yet, you can still try the examples by pulling in a ready-made docker image of the latest `Owl` with the following commands.

 .. code-block:: bash